Santa's workshop: Santa Claus grottos and department stores

-Reproductions
+Amusement parks

 A themed attraction in Santa Claus, Indiana named Santa's Candy Castle emulates the traditional depiction of Santa's workshop.
 There is also a Santa's Workshop amusement park in North Pole, New York.
 A 1946 theme park Holiday World & Splashin' Safari was known as "Santa Claus Land" prior to 1984 and is in Santa Claus, Indiana.
-Another locations for Santa's Workshop, since 1960, can also be found in North Pole Colorado - better known as Cascade Colorado - year round.
+Another location for Santa's Workshop, (since 1960), can also be found in North Pole Colorado - better known as Cascade Colorado - year-round.

 Elves

 The image of the elves in the workshop was popularized by Godey's Lady's Book, with a front cover illustration for its 1873 Christmas issue showing Santa surrounded by toys and elves with the caption, "Here we have an idea of the preparations that are made to supply the young folks with toys at Christmas time."

 Location

-In 1879, Thomas Nast revealed to the world in a series of drawings that Santa's workshop is at the North Pole.
+From 1879 to 1886, Thomas Nast published a series of drawings introducing the idea that Santa's workshop is at the North Pole.
 The Canada Post postal code for the workshop is H0H 0H0.
-The United States Postal Service recommends mail to Santa's workshop be sent to Santa Claus 1225 Reindeer Rd.
-North Pole, AK 99705.
-Much of the mail sent there is instead redirected to a volunteer base in Santa Claus, Indiana.
+The United States Postal Service recommends mail to Santa's workshop be sent to 123 Elf Road, North Pole, 88888.
+The British postal service, Royal Mail, recommends letters be sent to Santa/Father Christmas, Santa's Grotto, Reindeerland, XM4 5HQ.

 Each Nordic country also claims Santa's workshop to be located on their territories.
 Norway claims he lives in Drøbak.
 In Denmark, he is said to live in Greenland (near Uummannaq).
 In Sweden, the town of Mora has a theme park named "Santaworld".
 The national postal terminal in Tomteboda in Stockholm receives children's letters for Santa.
-In Finland, Korvatunturi has long been known as Santa's home, and two theme parks, Santa Claus Village and Santa Park are located at the Arctic Circle in the municipality of Rovaniemi.
+In Finland, Korvatunturi in Lapland has long been known as Santa's home, and two theme parks, Santa Claus Village and Santa Park are located at the Arctic Circle in the municipality of Rovaniemi.